WanqingWu/Team-Event-and-Task-Manager/README.md

 ## User Stories
  - As a user, I want to be able to view the list of upcoming team events.
- - As a user, I want to be able to select available time slots for an upcoming team event.
  - As a user, I want to be able to create a new member, add it to a list of members, and specify the name, birthday, and task.
  - As a user, I want to be able to select a member and add a new statistic for that member, for example, the task they should do.
  - As a user, I want to be able to select a team project and view its tasks and progress.
  - As a user, I want to be able to select a member and mark their task as completed.
+ - As a user, I want to be able to view all members in a event.

- - As a user, I want to be able to save my upcoming team events list to file (if I so choose).
+ - As a user, I want to be able to save a memeber list in a event to file (if I so choose).
- - As a user, I want to be able to load my upcoming team events list to file (if I so choose).
+ - As a user, I want to be able to load a memeber list in a event to file (if I so choose).